Irtiza751/Irtiza751/README.md

 I am a software engineer with robust problem-solving skills, and proven experience in creating and designing the software in a test-driven environment.

-* 🌍  I'm based in Karachi
+* 🌍  I'm from in Karachi, Pakistan.
 * 🖥️  See my portfolio at [mirtiza.netlify.app](http://mirtiza.netlify.app/)
 * ✉️  You can contact me at [muhammad.irtiza751@gmail.com](mailto:muhammad.irtiza751@gmail.com)